drewcark/DS5500-drug-discovery/README.txt

     run "jupyter notebook DDI_model_compare.ipynb" for hyperparameter optimization of a deep feedforward neural network vs a graph neural network
   	-both of which use datasets with molecular features and Morgan Fingerprints
     run "jupyter notebook MolGraphGNN.ipynb" for Molecular Graphs and GNN

+to run gui:
+open gui.py, drugbank.csv, chembl_22_clean_1576904_sorted_std_final.csv and dnn_model_red.keras.
+open terminal in the application you are running in. run "streamlit run gui.py" the streamlit will open in chosen browser